seedjs/seed/README.md

 ## Installing Seed

-First, you need node.js 0.1.3 or later installed on your system.
-To install node.js see the [node.js download page](http://nodejs.org/#download).
+First, you need to install a JS command-line environment.
+Be sure to edit the 'seed' binary to change the '{CMD}' string at the top of the name of the js command you want to invoke.

 Next, clone this repository to your local system and run the install script: